-Nathan Pearce.
-Born in 1986, Nathan Pearce is a contemporary photographer from the US, currently based in Fairfield, Illinois (USA).
+Nathan Pearce (born in 1986) is a contemporary photographer from the US, currently based in Fairfield, Illinois (USA).
 He’s self-taught when it comes to photography.
 Nathan Pearce is currently working on turning his body of work about home and identity into a book.
 More information about his “Midwest Dirt Project”.

 Shooting in Oaxaca Mexico during the day of the dead was so surreal.
 I will never forget it.